mk12/blog/posts/crime-and-punishment.md

 > For ten seconds there was silence as though all had been struck dumb; even the warder stepped back, mechanically retreated to the door, and stood immovable.

 This silence occurs immediately after Nikolay makes his false confession, an unexpected event that throws everyone off balance and into silence.
 Surely this is an exciting prospect for the true criminal, providing a new hope to escape unpunished.
 But at the same time, it compounds his unbearable guilt and intensifies his suffering.
-Raskolnikov's principal enemy is not the police or the judges---it is his conscience.
+Raskolnikov's principal enemy is not the police or the judges -- it is his conscience.

 > "It was not I murdered her," Raskolnikov whispered like a frightened child caught in the act.
 >